 Here are 14 reasons why your hard-earned capital should stay away from Paris.

-A typical 60m2 apartment is the equivalent 15 years of average salary, which is a terrible price/income ratio.
-New York for example, hardly a cheap real estate market by any measure, stands at 11 years for the same ratio.
+A typical 60m2 apartment is the equivalent of almost 14 years of average salary, which is a terrible price/income ratio.
+New York for example, hardly a cheap real estate market by any measure, stands at about 8 years for the same ratio.
 If local people cannot afford to buy, who can?
 Only speculators and people willing to pay more than the other guy.

 2. Extremely low interest rates for locals

-Locals have access to fixed sub-1% interest rates with, in some cases, 0% down, so leveraged up to 110% to include buying costs.
-Non-residents can also get leverage but interest rates are typically two times higher and one must provide at least 30% down.
+For close to a decade in the ’10s Locals had access to fixed sub-1% interest rates with, in some cases, 0% down, so leveraged up to 110% to include buying costs.
+Non-residents could also get leverage but interest rates were typically two times higher and one must provide at least 30% down.

 3. A high price point